Properties and custom properties

 Delete a custom property

 A custom property cannot be deleted while it is still in use.
 You must first remove all references to it, such as conditions or configurations that use the property.
-Select Edit custom property to review and remove all references.
 Once all references are removed, the property can be safely deleted.

 To delete a custom property: